Meet the Staff

 Magali was born in Guanajuato, Mexico and raised in Kansas City.
-She does not say whether KCMO or KCK.
-Although, she believes that both states need to work together in order to better serve its communities.
+She earned her education in both KCMO and KCK.
+She believes that both states would benefit from unifying efforts to support our depleting natural resources.

 Kristina is a Missouri native and has enjoyed spending time outdoors from a young age.
 She recalls spending many childhood hours riding bikes, exploring, hunting for rocks, camping, and canoeing.
 Her enjoyment of nature as a child fueled her desire to pursue a Bachelor of Science degree in Environmental Geology from Northwest Missouri State University.
 Kristina’s professional career spans between the public and private environmental sectors and provided her with the opportunity to work in Jefferson City, Missouri, Seattle, Washington, and Denver, Colorado before returning to her roots in Kansas City, Missouri in 2021.